OTHER CRIME WRITING AUTHORS

 - Emile Gaboriau

-had already begun producing detective stories that themselves were the foundations for what Conan Doyle. was later to create.
-It was Conan Doyle's great skill to anticipate the importance of this developing trend in later-nineteenth-century fiction, and to understand that writing within the genre of detective fiction offered aspiring writers such as him a rich potential.
+These writers provided the foundations for what Conan Doyle was later to create so successfully.
+It was Conan Doyle's great skill to anticipate the importance of this developing trend in later-19th-century fiction, and to understand that detective fiction offered aspiring writers, like him, a rich potential.